Jason Stanley

 Caliper

 Construction workers have tape measures.
 Reloaders have calipers.
 Just like a builder uses a tape measure constantly during their work day, a reloader will constantly use their calipers.
-Very seldom do I work in my reloading room and not use my caliper.
+Very seldom do I work in the reloading room and not use a caliper.

 Micrometer